yadavknm/portaldocs/portal-sdk/generated/design-patterns-controls-CheckBox.md

 * **DropDown** - a single choice between a large number of options.
 The DropDown control is also used on a smaller set of options where the default option is recommended for most users.
 The DropDown control can also be used to make multiple selections from a set of options.
 * **OptionsGroup** - a single choice between 2-7 equally weighted options where the options names are short.
 For example, if the choices are On/Off, Yes/No, or None/Basic/Advanced an option group will work well.
 For  On/Off, Yes/No you can also consider a CheckBox.
 * **RadioButtons** - a single choice between 2-7 equally weighted options where the option names are long.
+* **TriStateCheckBox** - can be checked, not checked or partially checked to indicate the checked state of children items in a hierarchy.